DorukCem/Maze_Pathfinding/README.md

 `python3 main.py`

+** Settings **
+If the aplication is too small or too big feel free to change the SCALE variable in the settings.py folder.
+Loading a grid created by different settings is undefined behaviour.

 **Controls:**
 - Use your mouse to drag around the starting flag and end flag
 - Use your mouse to draw and delete walls